-The device allows 4-bit or 32-bit pulse spreading options for each PWM channel.
+The device allows 4-slot or 32-slot pulse spreading options for each PWM channel.
 The PWM outputs can be configured to be output on an alternate location using the configuration register.
 PWMDLY is a 12-bit register used for providing starting delay on different PWM channels, and can be used to create multiphase PWM operation.